OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-error-nextjs-middleware-requires-a-response/README.md

+# 🐞 Dealing with `Error: NextJS Middleware requires a response`

 This document addresses a common error encountered when developing Next.js applications:  `Error: NextJS Middleware requires a response`.
 This error occurs when a Next.js middleware function doesn't explicitly return a `Response` object, causing the middleware to fail.
 Middleware functions *must* return a response to be correctly processed.
 Failure to do so leads to this error.